 Focal areas of signal intensity in neurofibromatosis type I

-The patient is a 6 y/o female with neurofibromatosis type 1.
+Patient with known neurofibromatosis type 1.
 She presented with cafe-au-lait spots shortly after birth.
 The patient was otherwise healthy.
-The previous year a brain MRI showed focal areas of signal intensity (FASI) in the cerebellum.
-Follow-up CT showed contrast enchancement of the cerebellum lesions.

 Loading Stack -